sndvsk/FoodDeliveryDemoApp/README.md

 6. Use [Swagger UI](http://localhost:8080/swagger-ui/index.html) to test the endpoints.

 P.S.
 Scheduled task gets data right after start of the application and then every hour at 15 minutes.
-If you want to get latest data when you want use __/get-weather-from-eea__ endpoint.
+If you want to get latest data when you want - use __/get-weather-from-eea__ endpoint and use POST method.

 ## How to use